Montreal Eaton Centre: Goodwin's / Eaton's

-In 1999, Ivanhoé Cambridge acquired the property following the closure of the Eaton's chain.
-After considerable redevelopment work between 2000 and 2002, including gutting and completely redesigning the interior (with only the exterior facade and parts of the 9th floor preserved), this flagship of the Montreal retail scene was transformed into the building known as Complexe Les Ailes and 1500 University.
-Along with Place Montreal Trust and the Montreal Eaton Centre, Complexe Les Ailes constituted Ivanhoé Cambridge's self-branded Sh3pping trio of shopping malls.
+In 1999, following the closure of the Eaton's chain, Ivanhoé Cambridge acquired the property.
+After considerable redevelopment work between 2000 and 2002, involving the total gutting and complete redesign/rebuilding of the interior (preserving only the exterior facade and parts of the 9th floor), the former flagship of the Montreal retail scene was transformed into the building known as Complexe Les Ailes and 1500 University.
+At this time, Place Montreal Trust, the Montreal Eaton Centre and Complexe Les Ailes constituted Ivanhoé Cambridge's self-branded Sh3pping trio of shopping malls.

-The mall was named after the Les Ailes de la Mode department store which was its main retailer for over a decade and occupied a third of its total area.
-The store closed in 2016 and was replaced in 2019 by Decathlon which is one of the largest tenants of the current Montreal Eaton Centre.
+For over a decade, the new mall was named after the Les Ailes de la Mode department store which occupied a third of its total area and was its main retailer.
+When the store closed in 2016, and the company permanently ceased operation, the mall's name would be changed.
+In 2019, Les Ailes' former store space was taken over by Decathlon, which today is one of the largest tenants of the now merged Montreal Eaton Centre.

-Unification project
+Mall expansion

-In March 2014, Ivanhoé Cambridge announced it would merge Complexe Les Ailes with the Montreal Eaton Centre, and the newly merged complex would be renamed, dropping the Eaton Centre branding in the process.
+In March 2014, Ivanhoé Cambridge had announced it would add Complexe Les Ailes with the Montreal Eaton Centre, and the newly merged complex would be renamed, dropping the Eaton Centre branding in the process.
 However, it was later decided that Complexe Les Ailes would just be used to expand the Montreal Eaton Centre, and preserve the latter's name.
-The two malls will be renovated so that they will have the same "look and feel" once merged.
-In coming full circle, this change will restore the Eaton's name back to the same building that once housed Montreal's flagship Eaton's department store.
+The two malls were renovated to have the same "look and feel". and in coming full circle, brought the Eaton's name back to the building that once housed Montreal's flagship Eaton's department store.